nikhil-01a/515FinalProject/README.md

       - For STDIN testing you can run: **cat foo foo1 | python wc.py** to test.
       - These files (foo and foo1) are stored in the **/prog** directory along with wc.py file for testing purposes.
    - **Test using Test Harness**:
       - An elaborate description is given in the 'Test Cases Guide' above to create the test case files for this extension.
 When you run **python test.py** in the root directory.
-All the tests in the 'test' directory defined using the proper.  naming convention above are executed.
+All the tests in the 'test' directory defined using the proper  naming convention above are executed.
 All my testcases are in the **/test** directory.
 3. ### **wc** - flags to control output:
    - **Description**:
       - Modified my simple wc.py function and used argparse module to accept flag control options and process them to match the corresponding functionality with the official 'wc'.